maxbarnas/sigkill.dk/me.md

 Personal details
 ==

 My name is Troels Henriksen, I'm a hacker from Denmark.
-Computer science is my greatest passion, and I study it at home as well as at the [University of Copenhagen](http://diku.dk), where I work as a PhD student.
+Computing is my primary passion, and I study it at home as well as at the [University of Copenhagen](http://diku.dk), where I work as a postdoctoral researcher.

 My email address is <athas@sigkill.dk> and my public key is available [here](pubkey.asc).